Blosc/c-blosc2/README.rst

 will work at very high speeds, even if it was not initially designed for doing blocking or multi-threading.
 For example, Blosc allows you to use the ``LZ4`` codec, but in a multi-threaded way.

 Last but not least, C-Blosc2 comes with an easy-to-use plugin mechanism for codecs and filters, so anyone can inject their own code in the compression pipeline of Blosc2 and reap its benefits (like multi-threading and integration with other filters) for free (see a `self-contained example <https://github.com/Blosc/c-blosc2/blob/main/examples/urfilters.c>`_).
-In addition, we are implementing a centralized plugin system too (see the `docs in the plugins branch <https://github.com/Blosc/c-blosc2/blob/plugins/plugins/README.md>`_).
+In addition, we have implemented a centralized plugin system too (see the `docs in the plugins directory <https://github.com/Blosc/c-blosc2/blob/main/plugins>`_).

 Multidimensional containers